-So, watch out for these low quality optics by listening to what the vendor says about its product.
-The definition of coated might mean one layer of anti reflection protection per some vendors.
+So, watch out for low-quality optics by listening to what the vendor says about its product.
+The definition of “coated” might mean one layer of anti-reflection protection per some vendors.
 This is usually just the top and bottom elements or the things that can be seen.
-The definition of fully coated means that all of the air on the glass surface has an anti reflection coating.
+The definition of “fully coated” is that all of the air on the glass surface has an anti-reflection coating.
 This is a good thing.
-The definition of multi coated means that some of the surfaces, normally the bottom and top one have a lot of layers of the coating.
+The definition of “multi coated” is that some of the surfaces, normally the bottom and top one have a lot of layers of the coating.

 A multilayer coating does a good job of reducing reflected light that cannot be eliminated with just one coating.
 It also transmits more light.
 Quite naturally, more than one layer will provide more protection than one.
-The definition of fully multi coated means that the air to the glass surfaces has more than one anti reflection coating, which is very beneficial when it comes to binoculars.
+The definition of “fully multicoated” is that the air to the glass surfaces has more than one anti-reflection coating, which is very beneficial when it comes to binoculars.

 Our Top 5 Bird Watching Binoculars for 2017

 Here at Procular, we stock over 400 different binoculars.
 We are also incredibly passionate about testing, studying and reviewing every single one of them!
 Below are our top pick binoculars for bird watching: